 Worth a gamble?
-A reply to Kennedy Hall’s “Sedevacantist Wager”
+Kennedy Hall’s 'Sedevacantist Wager'

-In a recent Crisis Magazine article, Mr Kennedy Hall has submitted a respectful “sedevacantist wager,” as an explanation as to why he thinks that it is more “fitting” to live and act as if Francis is the pope.
+In a Crisis Magazine article, Mr Kennedy Hall submitted a respectful “sedevacantist wager,” as an explanation as to why he thinks that it is more “fitting” to live and act as if Francis is the pope.

-In this discussion, it is customary to use the unfortunate terms “sedevacantists” and “sedeplenists”, which refer to those who think that the See of St Peter is or is not vacant, respectively.
-These terms, particularly the former, are unfortunate due to the amount of historical and intellectual baggage accompanying them.
-For those purposes of this discussion, these terms refer solely to “The Pope Question”, and no other issues which often accompany it.
+In this discussion, it is customary to use the terms “sedeplenists” and “sedevacantists”, which respectively refer to those who think that the See of St Peter is or is not occupied.
+These terms, particularly the latter, are unfortunate due to the amount of historical and intellectual baggage accompanying them.

 Let’s have a look at the different stages and explanations of this wager.